Reasons Why Issuer Declines Happen

 One of the common reasons why a customer’s credit card may be declined is due to insufficient funds.
 During the authorization of a transaction, the card issuer will check if the customer has sufficient funds to pay for the transaction.
 In case the funds aren’t enough, then the issuer won’t authorize the transaction.
 Alternatively, the card issuer may reject the transaction if approving it may put the customer over their credit card limit.
 For instance, let’s say a customer’s credit limit is $3,000 and they have a $2,500 balance, if they try to purchase goods worth $1,000, then the transaction won’t be authorized.

 There is nothing much you can do when it comes to insufficient funds issuer declines.
 However, you can always request your customers to pay with an alternative payment method such as cash or another card.
 You can also offer the customer an alternative payment option to help prevent the loss of revenue due to the lost sale.
-For instance, you can let such customers pay in installments or provide “buy now pay later” arrangements.
+For instance, you can let such customers pay in instalments or provide “buy now pay later” arrangements.
 Mobile payment processing options or the use of apps such as PayPal are other alternatives that can work in such a scenario.

 Card Issued Decline due to Incorrect Details